WonderDream/financial_modeling/financial_risk_modeling/readme.txt

-The kmv_model.py is a python implementation of the Moody's KMV model according to Duan et al.(2005).
+The kmv_model.py is a python implementation of the Moody's KMV credit risk model according to Duan et al.(2005).
 The kmv_bt_model.py is a python implementation the KMV model using the Brockman and Turtle (2003) equity pricing formula.

 Reference: